ahmedSakka/ahmedsakka/README.md

 **📊 Data Analyst | SQL | Python | Tableau | Power BI | Version Control**

 Hey there!
-I'm **Ahmed Al Sakka**, a dedicated Data Analyst with expertise in a range of tools and technologies.
+I'm **Ahmed AlSakka**, a dedicated Data Analyst with expertise in a range of tools and technologies.
 My analytical journey is fueled by the power of data, and I specialize in transforming raw information into valuable insights.

 🔍 Proficient in SQL, I skillfully navigate databases to extract, manipulate, and analyze data.
 My Python prowess enables me to automate processes, conduct statistical analyses, and develop data-driven solutions.